Gibberellin: Catabolism

-Several mechanisms for inactivating GAs have been identified.
-2β-hydroxylation deactivates GA, and is catalyzed by GA2-oxidases (GA2oxs).
-Some GA2oxs use C19-GAs as substrates, and other GA2oxs use C20-GAs.
-Cytochrome P450 mono-oxygenase, encoded by elongated uppermost internode (eui), converts GAs into 16α,17-epoxides.
-Rice eui mutants amass bioactive GAs at high levels, which suggests cytochrome P450 mono-oxygenase is a main enzyme responsible for deactivation GA in rice.
+Several mechanisms for inactivating Giberellins have been identified.
+2β-hydroxylation deactivates them, and is catalyzed by GA2-oxidases (GA2oxs).
+Some GA2oxs use 19-carbon Gibberellins as substrates, while other use C20-GAs.
+Cytochrome P450 mono-oxygenase, encoded by elongated uppermost internode (eui), converts Gibberellins into 16α,17-epoxides.
+Rice eui mutants amass bioactive Gibberellins at high levels, which suggests cytochrome P450 mono-oxygenase is a main enzyme responsible for deactivation GA in rice.
 The Gamt1 and gamt2 genes encode enzymes that methylate the C-6 carboxyl group of GAs.
-In a gamt1 and gamt2 mutant, concentrations of GA is developing seeds is increased.
+In a gamt1 and gamt2 mutant, concentrations of GA in developing seeds is increased.

 Homeostasis

-Feedback and feedforward regulation maintains the levels of bioactive GAs in plants.
-Levels of AtGA20ox1 and AtGA3ox1 expression are increased in a GA deficient environment, and decreased after the addition of bioactive GAs, Conversely, expression of AtGA2ox1 and AtGA2ox2, GA deactivation genes, is increased with addition of GA.
+Feedback and feedforward regulation maintains the levels of bioactive Gibberellins in plants.
+Levels of AtGA20ox1 and AtGA3ox1 expression are increased in a Gibberellin deficient environment, and decreased after the addition of bioactive GAs, Conversely, expression of the Gibberellin deactivation genes AtGA2ox1 and AtGA2ox2 is increased with addition of Gibberellins.

 Regulation

 Regulation by other hormones

 The auxin indole-3-acetic acid (IAA) regulates concentration of GA1 in elongating internodes in peas.
 Removal of IAA by removal of the apical bud, the auxin source, reduces the concentration of GA1, and reintroduction of IAA reverses these effects to increase the concentration of GA1.
-This phenomenon has also been observed in tobacco plants.
+This has also been observed in tobacco plants.
 Auxin increases GA 3-oxidation and decreases GA 2-oxidation in barley.
 Auxin also regulates GA biosynthesis during fruit development in peas.
 These discoveries in different plant species suggest the auxin regulation of GA metabolism may be a universal mechanism.

 Ethylene decreases the concentration of bioactive GAs.